Aluminum Furniture Patio Replacement Slings For The Following Brands - And Others !

 Something We Do Not Manufacture (?)

 We do not manufacture new slings if you have chair rail splines that are HORIZONTAL on the chair (as opposed to vertical).
-Honestly, this is extremely rare but normally, no manufacture will make this type and is suggested to recycle the frames and start with new furniture.
+This is to mean that the rails are at the top of the sling and the bottom of the sling.
+Honestly, these are EXTREMELY RARE MODELS, and no manufacture will make this type and it is suggested to recycle the frames and start with new furniture.

 Are Some Slings to too difficult to install (?)

 Most chairs have a spreader bar in the top or bottom of the back of the chair.
-If you do and this bar is WELDED to the frame - we suggest you have the installation professionally done or opt for new furniture.
+If you do and this bar is WELDED to the frame (VERY RARE - a struck by lightening type of analogy) - we suggest you have the installation professionally done or opt for new furniture.

 Sling Measurement Tips

 Every chair or chaise or ottoman must be measured.
 Always measure in the areas shown and measure Center of Rail to Center of Rail on the sides.
 Round UP to the nearest 1/16".
 Never measure an old sling as no accuracy may be determined from this.
 We will add necessary material for seam hem allowances so you never need to add any for seam.